Get Funded by Borough President Reynoso

 2. If the project includes items that have a minor degree of attachment to real property, each item or equipment system must have a minimum City contribution of at least $250,000.

-1. The project must have a minimum capital contribution from the City of $500,000.
+1. The project must have a minimum capital contribution from the city of $500,000.

 2. The City contribution may not exceed 90 percent of the portion of funding of a Real Property project up to $2 million and 50 percent of the portion of funding in excess thereof.

-3. Of the remaining amount of funding needed to fully finance the project (the non-City contribution) the lesser of 50 percent or $1 million of funds for the project must be in hand at the time of the application for City funding in the form of cash, pledged funds, or commitment letters from lenders willing to accept a subordinate position.
+3. Of the remaining amount of funding needed to fully finance the project (the non-City contribution) the lesser of 50 percent or $1 millions of funds for the project must be in hand at the time of the application for City funding in the form of cash, pledged funds, or commitment letters from lenders willing to accept a subordinate position.

 4. If the project involves improvements to existing property, the applicant organization must own the property that is to be improved.